Le Bestiaire ou Cortège d'Orphée: The Poems

 Guillaume Apollinaire, was a bibliophile and a specialist in medieval bestiaries.
 In 1906, Picasso, a friend of Apollinaire's, had made some experimental woodcuts of animals.
 Apollinaire published eighteen poems figuring all kinds of semi-mythical animals in 1908 in La phalange, an experimental journal and promised his readers an illustrated edition.
 Picasso was not willing to cooperate and the poet persuaded Raoul Dufy, an engraver, to provide the woodcuts.
 Orpheus is present in four of the 30 poems.

 Music

-Several composers were inspired by these poems to set them to music: Francis Poulenc (1919), Louis Durey (1919), Jean Absil (1944) and others.
+Several composers were inspired by these poems to set them to music: Francis Poulenc's Le bestiaire (1919), Louis Durey (1919), Jean Absil (1944) and others.
 Francis Poulenc originally selected twelve poems, but only published six.
 His friend Louis Durey composed a complete cycle (26 short songs; he omitted the poems about Orpheus).
 Both wrote for baritone solo accompanied by piano.

 Northern Irish composer Alan Mills set six of the poems to music (for baritone and piano) in 1985.